CJP Summer Training Series for Students Interested in Criminal Defense and Prosecution Careers

 Tang’s research focuses on the roles that technological evolution and new modes of dissemination play in the law of intellectual property.
-Her publications have appeared or are forthcoming in the Southern California Law Review, Iowa Law Review, Rutgers Law Review, and Yale Law Journal, among others.
+Her publications have appeared or are forthcoming in the Fordham Law Review, Iowa Law Review, Southern California Law Review, and Yale Law Journal, among others.

 Tang received her B.A. in English Literature and Creative Writing summa cum laude from Columbia University.
 She received her J.D. from Yale Law School, where she received the Neale M. Albert Prize for Best Paper on Art Law and twice received the Nathan Burkan Memorial Prize for Best Paper on Copyright Law.
 During law school, Tang served as Editor-in-Chief of the Yale Journal of Law and Technology.